Hearts' Aidan Denholm reveals private training and how he feels being recognised

-Hearts' Aidan Denholm reveals private training and how he feels being recognised - even by Hibs fans
+Hearts' Aidan Denholm reveals private training and how it feels being recognised - even by Hibs fans

 The first full season of Aidan Denholm’s senior football career is not yet over, although he is already recognisable around Edinburgh.
 The Hearts midfielder can’t even nip to his local Scotmid without being spotted.
 It is a feeling he admits he is still adjusting to.